whenslunch/azureml-no-tabi/1.deploy-ext-hf-model/README.md

 There are several ways to create an Azure ML Environment, including using either curated or custom environments, etc. and either through the Portal or programmatically.
 I chose the latter.

-First, I found in the Microsoft image repo a base image for GPU inferencing: mcr.microsoft.com/azureml/minimal-ubuntu22.04-py39-cuda11.8-gpu-inference:20241216.v1.
+First, I found in the Microsoft image repo a base image for GPU inferencing:
+`mcr.microsoft.com/azureml/minimal-ubuntu22.04-py39-cuda11.8-gpu-inference:20241216.v1`
 The presence of the Nvidia CUDA driver is key.

-I created a config.yml file for conda, including the required libraries for the Flux NF4 model.
+I created a `config.yml` file for conda, including the required libraries for the Flux NF4 model.
 Pinning the version numbers is important if you don't want mysterious model crashes.
-Note - I'm not sure where I missed it in the docs, but doing it this way I had an environment container crash because it lacked "azureml-inference-server-http" in the conda config file, and had to add it manually for it to work.
+Note - I'm not sure where I missed it in the docs, but doing it this way I had an environment container crash because it lacked `azureml-inference-server-http` in the conda config file, and had to add it manually for it to work.

 The script then takes all of these arguments and an environment definition in Azure ML as opposed to an actual environment.
 The actual environment build gets triggered with the deployment job as you'll see later.
 Or, if you really wanted to you could manually force a build in the Azure ML Portal Environment page.